gustavocargc/TrafficIncidents/README.md

 ## Tools Used
 Language: Python

-Libraries: Pandas, Seaborn, Matplotlib
+Libraries: Pandas, Seaborn, Matplotlib, sqlite3

-Database: SQL
+Database: SQLite

 ## Project Steps
 Data Collection: Traffic incident data is obtained from reliable and relevant sources.
 The data quality is verified, and if necessary, cleaning and preprocessing steps are performed.